 - Static Site Generation (SSG): SSG pre-builds the entire site into static files at build time, reducing the need for JavaScript execution during crawling.

-- SEO tags: prerendered pages should include essential SEO elements, such as meta tags and structured data, to help search engines understand and rank your content.
+- SEO tags: pre-rendered pages should include essential SEO elements, such as meta tags and structured data, to help search engines understand and rank your content.

-Prerender renders your Javascript content ahead of time and feeds a static version to crawlers—averaging a response time of just 0.03 seconds.
+Prerender.io renders your Javascript content ahead of time and feeds a static version to crawlers—averaging a response time of just 0.03 seconds.
 This drastically improves your site’s server response times, creating a seamless experience for bots and human visitors.

-Improve Your Ecommerce Site Experience with Prerender
+Improve Your Ecommerce Site Experience with Prerender.io

 There’s no denying the immense user experience advantages of faceted navigation for ecommerce sites, especially those with large product catalogs.
 It is essential to be aware of potential ecommerce SEO issues and stay ahead of these challenges with a pre-rendering solution in place.